Compare · Maximo alternative · WellOPS, the WorkSync field-ops platform

 Your budget and timeline aren't constrained

-If you have $500K and 18 months to implement, Maximo gives you enterprise-grade depth.
-WorkSync exists because many mid-tier operators don't have that luxury — but if you do, the depth is real.
+If you have $500K and 18 months to implement, Maximo gives you the depth that 40 years of EAM engineering produces.
+WorkSync exists because many mid-tier operators do not have that luxury but if you do, the depth is real.

 You operate 500–5,000 wells